How to Create a new Excel Workbook in C#

 What is IronXL?

-IronXL is a versatile C# library that allows you to work with Excel documents without the need for Microsoft Office Excel Interop or any Excel Application.
+IronXL is a versatile C# library that allows you to work with Excel documents without needing Microsoft Office Excel Interop or any Excel Application.
 It lets you easily read, create, and modify workbooks, format cells, add formulas, and work with both modern and older Excel file formats.

 You can validate data, insert images, apply conditional formatting, and create charts without needing Microsoft Office.
-Developers can build Excel solutions for tasks like financial reports, data dashboards, and inventory management with ease by using IronXL.
+Developers can build Excel solutions for tasks like financial reports, data dashboards, and inventory management with ease using IronXL.
+The library supports converting between different spreadsheet formats including XLSX, XLS, CSV, TSV, JSON, and XML.

 Let's begin creating an Excel file in C#.

 Open Visual Studio and create a new C# Console Application project.
-Name it as per your preference.
-You can also create other types of Projects such as ASP.NET MVC, Blazor, MAUI, WEB Forms, Windows Forms, WEB API, etc. This code will work with all project types.
-I am creating a console application for simplicity and making it relevant for all project types.
+Name it whatever you prefer.
+You can also create other types of projects such as ASP.NET MVC, Blazor, MAUI, Web Forms, Windows Forms, Web API, etc. This code will work with all project types.
+I'm using a console application for simplicity and to make it relevant for all project types.
+The library even works in Docker containers and Azure Functions.

-To install the IronXL package in your C# project, you can use any of the following ways:
+To install the IronXL package in your C# project, you can use any of the following ways.
+Proper license key configuration ensures your production deployments work without restrictions.

 Install-Package IronXL.Excel